ripper234/odds-chess/README.md

-# odds-chess
+# Welcome
-Difficulty-adjusted chess where the odds of winning are always 50%
+Odds Chess is a difficulty-adjusted chess where the odds of winning are always 50%

-Odds Chess is a chess app where your chances of winning are always 50%.
+It is chess app where your chances of winning are always 50%.
 It automatically adjusts the time allotted to you over repeated games.
 The more you win, the less time you get to play.
 Material handicap is also possible.